Ryse: Son of Rome: As a Kinect title

-It was originally revealed as Codename: Kingdoms during Microsoft's E3 2010 press conference, along with the announcement that the game was being developed by Crytek.
-During the Microsoft Press Conference at E3 2011, Ryse was announced as a Kinect-only title.
-The announcement entailed a prerendered trailer with minor gameplay footage.
+It was originally revealed as Codename: Kingdoms during Microsoft's E3 2010 press conference.
+During Microsoft's press conference at E3 2011, Ryse was announced as a Kinect-only title.
 The gameplay footage featured players using their own body gestures to control the protagonist to fight against enemies, and perform actions like sword wielding, blocking attacks with a shield, and head-butting.
 The trailer served as a test for Crytek to see whether the general audience liked the Kinect features or not.
 In early 2011, the game's direction was shifted from building a world of "high fantasy" to building a realistic ancient Rome, and the development of the game was shifted from Crytek Budapest to Crytek's headquarter in Frankfurt, Germany.
 The Budapest office was significantly downsized afterwards, and its focus was shifted to support development and smartphone games.
 It became one of six projects the company was working on.
-Development of the game continued after its E3 2011 reveal.
 Different experiments were carried out for the game to see what elements would work and what would not.
 A team at Crytek proposed to turn the game to an on-rail interactive movie, which the team believed was suitable for Kinect's features and would able to showcase the power of CryEngine.
 The idea was later scrapped.

-Microsoft and Crytek sat together at a table and said, 'Are we still doing this game Kinect-based?'
-Then effectively we and Microsoft, though nobody dared to say it to each other [at first], found that this was not the right way to go forward.
-[We were both worried] core gamers may not yet be convinced to use Kinect.